aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

 Today, there is a mechanism for publishing AWS CDK into ADC (Amazon Dedicated Cloud) regions.
 This mechanism includes bundling the direct dependencies of the CDK and publishing them into the ADC regions, e.g. `constructs`.
-We will add the lambda-layer packages to this process, and when customers use the aws-cdk npm package in ADC regions, the right dependencies will already be present in the `node_modules` directory.
+We will add the `@aws-cdk/lambda-layer-X` packages to this process, and when customers use the aws-cdk npm package in ADC regions, the right dependencies will already be present in the `node_modules` directory.